aws/aws-durable-execution-sdk-js/packages/aws-durable-execution-sdk-js/src/documents/OTEL_TYPESCRIPT_POC_LEARNINGS.md

 Links are more useful when spans are in different traces or when the relationship is non-hierarchical.
 We don't have that issue here.

+The main issue is that if we want onOperationStart and onOperationEnd hooks to only be called at most once.
+AND we wish to use these hooks to represent map and parallel operations as spans, then it's difficult to create the branches of the map and parallel under a single parent span.
+The completions of each branch may be spread across invocations which makes visualization difficult.

 ### Wait operation duplication issues

 This is solved by https://github.com/aws/aws-durable-execution-sdk-js/commit/d75518f5b7a69dc30e65cc8326e9d97dcf4af639.